alwentiu/exposure_notification/README.md

 we note that the experiments were performed using consumer grade bluetooth devices (built-in bluetooth adapters of laptop/desktop).
-Using dedicated hardware scanners may allow a higher scanning resolution which may be able to observe a smaller out of sync window that was not detected in my experiments.
+Using dedicated hardware scanners may allow a higher scanning resolution which may be able to observe a smaller out of sync window that was not detected in our experiments.
 Our conjecture is if we scan the three BLE advertisement channels (channel 37, 38, 39) simultaneously using dedicated hardware (e.g., Ubertooth) we may be able to observe more frequent out-of-sync.